DevilAguo0/hiddify/Tutorial-for-HiddifyNG-app.md

 You can edit the imported profiles or add a new profile.

+## Home
+This plate is designed for quick connection to the filter breaker, which consists of several parts.

+### Profile section

+In this section, you can see your imported profiles.

+- View the Traffic usage and the total traffic.
+Also see the number of days remaining in your account. (section number 1)

+- You can enter your user page in the panel through button number 2

+- You can contact your support through button number 3.

+### Add new profile

+For this, press the `+` button from the profile section or from the top right of the application.

+You can use the copied link or scan its QR code.

+### Connect to the software

+To do this, click on the connection button in the middle of the screen.

+## Configs
+Here are the configs that were added using the subscription link.

+### Update configs
+For this, use the update button number 2.

+### Start configs
+For this, use the update button number 3.

+### 3-dot menu in configs
+In this menu, which is a subset of the config menu, you can do various things that are mentioned below.

+#### Filter config files
+This menu is for filtering configurations based on a specific item.

+#### Export non-custom configs
+This menu is used to exit the configuration added to the program and transfer it to another device.

+#### Remove all configs
+This menu is for deleting the entire config file from the program.

+#### Remove duplicate configs
+Sometimes, due to the large number of configurations, you need to sort and remove the duplicate imported configurations from the program.
+Use this option for this.

+#### Remove invalid settings after testing
+Sometimes you manipulate the configs to get better results by changing the parameters.
+If you need to delete configs that have invalid settings, use this option.

+#### Real delay test
+This option displays the result for actual ping test based on the connection to the configs.

+#### Sort by test results
+Sorts the list of configs based on the test result.
+Configurations with lower ping and better results are placed at the top of the list.

+To do this, tap on the section related to the profile to open the section related to their settings.

+You can edit the imported profiles or add a new profile.

+## Advanced
+On this page, there are advanced settings that will be mentioned later.

 ## Proxy mode settings

 The settings of this section determine how the traffic of sites and applications pass through the VPN, which consists of three parts.